A northwest rainforest in Western Montana? How can this be?

-I first became aware of the uniqueness of this Glacier Park Rainforest when a friend from church told me she was going to see the Skunk Cabbage blooming on her mother’s farm as Skunk Cabbage plants were diminishing in numbers.
-I mentioned to her she needed to see the Skunk Cabbage patch near us.
+We first became aware of the uniqueness of this Glacier Park Rainforest when a friend from church told us she was going to see the Skunk Cabbage blooming on her mother’s farm, as Skunk Cabbage plants were diminishing in numbers.
+I mentioned she should come see the Skunk Cabbage patch near us.
 When she saw it she was just amazed.
-A few years later when the Forest Service was surveying their property line, these employees had been working for the Forest Service for 30+ years and had never seen anything like this ecosystem before.
+A few years later when the Forest Service was surveying their property line, the employees had never seen anything like this ecosystem before.
 We’d tell local people about this nearby rainforest and they all thought we were crazy.
 Then in April 2011, Montana Outdoors published an article titled “The Land That Time Forgot” and after reading it we realized it described exactly the ecosystem of the Glacier National Park Rainforest near us.

 Scientists have discovered about 150 species of flora and fauna plus many more insects existing in both the rainforests of the Pacific Coast and this Glacier National Park Rainforest.
 Two of the most noticeable plants in this nearby rainforest are Skunk Cabbage and Lady Fern.

 Skunk Cabbage like to live in low-elevation swamps or bogs of moist montane forests.
-In this nearby Glacier National Park Rainforest, they bloom in late April to early May generally when there is still snow on the ground.
+In our nearby Rainforest, they bloom in late April to early May generally when there is still snow on the ground.
 They have the unusual ability to warm themselves thus melting the snow around them.
 The bloom is a bright yellow bract cupped around a pod of tiny yellow flowers.
-This plant gets it’s name from the odor it emits while it’s blooming or if you accidentally step on one of the leaves.
+This plant gets it’s name from the odor it emits while it’s blooming, or if you accidentally step on one of the leaves.
 Once the leaves start to emerge

 Western Red Cedar

-Western Red Cedars thrive very well amongst the other pine trees in this Glacier Park Rainforest.
+Western Red Cedars thrive very well amongst the other pine trees in our treasured Glacier Park rainforest.

 They have a scale like foliage with reddish-brown bark that is vertically ridged.
 The very light wood is straight grained and resistant to decay.
 The cones are up to 3/4” in length and have cone-scales with sharp points near the tip.
 Western Red Cedars can have a very long life span – 800+ years.
-Several of the 100+ year old lodges in Glacier National Park were made with Western Red Cedars logs.
-The logs used in these lodges still have the bark on them.
+Several of the 100+ year old lodges in Glacier National Park were made with Western Red Cedars logs, which still have the bark on them.

 Green False Hellebore